stronnag/msp_set_rx/README.md

 ## Usage

 ```
-$ ./msp_set_rx --help
+$ msp_set_rx --help
 Usage of msp_set_rx [options]
   -b int
     	Baud rate (default 115200)
   -d string
     	Serial Device
+  -throttle int
+    	Low throttle (µs) (default -1)
 ```

 When initialised, the application will accept keypresses:

-* 'A', 'a' : Toggle arming state
+* `A`, `a` : Toggle arming state
   - If the FC is in a "ready to arm" condition, it will be armed
- - If the FC is armed, disarm it
+  - If the FC is armed, it will be disarmed
 * `Q`,`q`,`Ctrl-C` : Clean exit.
 If the FC is armed, it will be disarmed first.
 * `F`: Unclean exit, potentially causing fail-safe.
 Be prepared to handle the consequences.

+If a `-throttle` value has been set, then, when armed it will run the motors at that value and the throttle will not be randomly perturbed.
+Two additional keypresses are recognised:

+* `+`, `-` raise / lower throttle by 25µs

-If the application is exited uncleanly, then on restarting `msp_set_rx`, the FC should recover from fail-safe (note we perturb roll and pitch to force recovery).
+If the application is exited uncleanly, then on restarting `msp_set_rx`, the FC should recover from fail-safe (note roll and pitch are perturbed to force recovery).

 ```
 $ ./msp_set_rx -d /dev/ttyUSB0 [-b baud]